 - The CAFPC publishes the nation’s first annual report on state legislation related to food and farming that critiques policymakers’ performance.

-- Ninety thousand people, with more each day, follow ROC through the web to learn about food, farming and the actions they can take to transform the system.
+- Over 140K currently follow ROC through on social media and via our newsletter to learn about food, farming and the actions they can take to transform the system.